Easy Tomato Stew (veggie-packed)

 This recipe is very flexible and adaptable, and a few add-ins are welcome to make this dish more filling and nourishing.

-• Plant-based protein: you can use either canned chickpeas, lentils or white beans instead of peas.
-Drain and add them along with the potatoes, and adjust the broth ratio according to the desired consistency (you might want a little bit more broth).
+• Plant-based protein: You can use canned chickpeas, lentils, or white beans instead of peas.
+Drain and add them with the potatoes, and adjust the broth ratio according to the desired consistency (you might want a little more broth).

 • Add your leafy greens!
-You can stir fresh baby spinach or baby kale in the last couple of minutes of the cooking time, they wilt quickly.
+You can stir fresh baby spinach or kale in the last couple of minutes of cooking time, and they will wilt quickly.

 A rustic bowl full of tomato stew with veggies and peas.
 Crusty bread a a bowl with chili flakes in the background.